Call FREE from a Landline or Mobile on 0800 634 75 75

 By Author

-3. Clinical negligence – if you feel that you have not received adequate care from a clinical professional and it has lead you to suffer in some way, then you may have a claim.
-This can include care whilst in hospital, a walk in clinic, or whilst visiting your General Practitioner.
-It also covers any private care you have as well.
+2. Clinical negligence – if you feel that you have not received adequate care from a clinical professional and it has lead you to suffer in some way then you may have a claim.
+This can include care whilst in hospital or from a General Practitioner.

 By Author